ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ### Creating sales orders

-The Client Center allows users to create a new sales order just with the click of a button.
+The Client Center also allows users to start creating a new sales order just with the click of a button.

 This feature is **disabled** by default for security reasons.
 Access should be granted only to trusted and trained individuals.